|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "Only the engine, propeller shaft, nose landing gear leg, cannon, and propeller remain.
 According to locals, the rest of the wreckage was scrapped over the years.
 None had any recollection of the pilot or the story of this particular aircraft wreck, possibly a ferry flight or mechanical failure.
 Buried in the sand was the lower portion of the wing, heavily corroded and scrapped."

-On September 10, 1942 Bevlock was killed in the crash of a DH82A Tiger Moth.
-He had earned the Distinguished Service Cross, Silver Star and Air Medal.
+On September 10, 1942 Bevlock went missing in the crash of a DH82A Tiger Moth.
+He earned the Distinguished Service Cross (DSC), Silver Star and Air Medal.
+Bevlock is memorialized at Manila American Cemetery on the tablets of the missing.

 New Guinea Force Diary - May 1 & 2, 1942